create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 You can view X3D files using an X3D browser:

-- A X3D standalone application
+- An X3D standalone application
-- A X3D JavaScript library like X_ITE to display X3D and VRML in a Web browser.
+- An X3D JavaScript library like X_ITE to display X3D and VRML in a Web browser.

 You can view X3D files from your local hard disk, or from the Internet.

-## Can a X3D Browser be used as VRML Viewer?
+## Can an X3D Browser be used as VRML Viewer?

-- Yes a X3D browser can be uses as VRML viewer
+- Yes an X3D browser can be uses as VRML viewer
 - Since X3D is the successor of VRML, an X3D browser is also a VRML viewer

 ## How can X3D be used on a Web page?

-- Fill Web page
+- Include the X_ITE Script: Add the `<script>` tag linking to X_ITE in your HTML `<head>` or before the `</body>`.
-- Embed into Web page
+- Add the `<x3d-canvas>` Element: This custom element acts as the rendering surface for your 3D scene.
-- Fill Web page frame
+- Write Your X3D Scene: Create an X3D file and add a `src` attribute to the `<x3d-canvas>` element, or inside the `<x3d-canvas>`, use `<X3D>` and `<Scene>` tags to define your shapes, appearances, lights, and views.
-- Embed into Web page frame
+- Style the Canvas: Use CSS or inline style attributes to set width, height, or layout of your 3D canvas.
-- Embed multiple times
+- Test in a Browser: Open the HTML file in any modern browser; no plugin needed — X_ITE runs purely in JavaScript and WebGL.

 ## What do I need to develop in X3D?